StephenForte/Stripe-Cordova/doc/index.md

 ## Resources

-For more information, please refer to the [Stripe Documentation](https://stripe.com/docs/api) about the API methods.
+For more information, please refer to the [Stripe Documentation](https://stripe.com/docs/api) for most up-to-date information on API parameters